 3. Off-Page SEO

-Off-page SEO is the term used to describe and group together SEO activities that take place outside of your website.
+Digital marketers use the term off-page SEO to describe and group together SEO activities that take place outside of your website.
 One of the main activities is link building as mentioned further down.

-Off-page is highly important because it can help to rank better in SERPs.
-The site is deemed to increase traffic with it being accessible in more places and this surge in traffic will tell search engines that your site is useful to visitors.
+Off-page SEO is highly important because it can help to rank better in SERPs.
+The site will increase traffic with it being accessible in more places and this surge in traffic will tell search engines that your site is useful to visitors.

-Finally, it should help to gain you more exposure as you’ll appear in more places across the web.
+Finally, it should help to gain you more exposure because you’ll appear in more places across the web.

 Carrying out keyword research will help you to discover a range of keywords to build the foundations of your SEO project.
-They let a search engine know what your web page is all about and are used mainly in the content of your site to allow users to find it.
+They let a search engine know what your web page is about and they use the content of your site to allow users to find it.

-They may be used elsewhere to help create relevancy around a particular subject you want to rank for such as in a backlink from another website.
+You can use keywords elsewhere to help to create relevancy around a particular subject you want to rank, such as in a backlink from another website.

 Within the keyword universe, there is even more SEO jargon.
-There are what we call fat head keywords and long-tail keywords.
+These are what we call “fat head keywords” and “long-tail keywords”.
 I’m afraid this is as glamorous as it’s going to get.

 Fat-head keywords are generally one or two words in length, for example, ‘alloys’ or ‘windscreen’.
 These broad keywords will tend to bring the most traffic to your website.
 The problem is you’re not the only person targeting those same keywords which makes the competition quite fierce.

-Long-tail keywords on the other ghoulish hand, contain 3 or more words and although the traffic volumes generally aren’t anywhere near the heights of fat head keywords, they do tend to convert better as they are usually more specific search queries.
+Long-tail keywords on the other ghoulish hand, contain 3 or more words.
+Although the traffic volumes generally aren’t anywhere near the heights of fat head keywords, they do tend to convert better as they are usually more specific search queries.

-The most common redirect that we SEO vampires use is known as 301 redirects.
-These are used to permanently redirect an old URL to a new URL.
+The most common redirect are called 301 redirects, which permanently redirect an old URL to a new URL.

-For example, a line of products that have ended permanently.
+Take for example, a line of products that have ended permanently.
 All the web pages that contain those products will need to be taken down from the website.
-If a customer visits one of the old web addresses they will be taken to a 404 error page.
+Customers will see a 404 if they visit one of the old web addresses.
 This is a page that is displayed if the original is no longer available.